adupo/csc4330/DuoMonkeyEditor_Documentations/DuoMonkeyEditor_SRS.md

 Product Perspective
 -------------------
-The DuoMonkeyEditor is composed of two components: the webpage and the Firebase server.
-The web
+The DuoMonkeyEditor is aim to be a workaround or replacement to current text editors.
+The web application is composed of two components: the webpage and the server.
+The webpage (front-end) will serve the main way for pair programmers to use the application, any interactions with the webpage is handled by the server (back-end).

+                          [user] ----(interacts)---- [webpage] -------- [server]